 - The Robot company basically made all the Persocom Robots who had been slaves (including the sex slaves) self-aware in a society completely dependent on them.
 Are they insane?!

-- "Or"?
-Try "and"!
-It goes Chobits, then Terminator, then Matrix.
-It makes perfect sense when you...oh God...it does make sense, doesn't it?!
+- It goes Chobits, then Terminator, then Matrix.

 - Different audience than Kidou Tenshi Angelic Layer; most of the characters removed; plot-important characters killed off in the backstory; Shuuko/Icchan broken up for no apparent reason; and yet, it's too good for anyone to put in Fanon Discontinuity.
-Obviously, this was a test to see if Tsubasa Reservoir Chronicle, which is an Alternate Continuity of everything they've ever made that quickly degenerates into Darker and Edgier, would fly.
-It did.
+Obviously, this was a test to see if Tsubasa -RESERVoir CHRoNiCLE-, which is an Alternate Continuity of everything they've ever made that quickly degenerates into Darker and Edgier, would fly.
+It did. note

-- And you could argue that if Chobits was a good testing ground for the Darker and Edgier concept, then the Piffle Princess company was the (less blatant) prototype for the unifying effect of our favorite CLAMP dimension hoppers.
+- If Chobits was a good testing ground for the Darker and Edgier concept, then the Piffle Princess company was the (less blatant) prototype for the unifying effect of our favorite CLAMP dimension hoppers.
 PP makes central or background appearances in Angelic Layer, Chobits, Legal Drug, Suki, and Cardcaptor Sakura; it eventually shows up in Xxx HO Li C and Tsubasa themselves.
 It's almost like CLAMP said to themselves, "hmm, this reappearing motif sure is handy for story telling - let's just scale it up to an entire multiverse and run with it"!

 One of the manga's messages is "Leave Otakus alone!"